 - Design and make an obstacle course at home or in the garden.
 How fast can you complete it?

-- Create a fruit flavored drink that is unique & tasty (Challenge: invent a new tool for juicing and name it)
+- Create a unique & tasty fruit flavored drink (Challenge: invent a new tool for juicing and name it)

 - Make dinner invitations and a menu for tonight’s meal.
 Help with setting the table, and- bonus; create a centerpiece.